Cui-Guo-crushed-his-team/CuiGuoMall/README.md

 | RabbitMQ   | -         |
 | Grafana    | -         |
 ## Make command
+`Make sure you have executed "sudo chmod +x" to script files in the "scripts" directory`

 | order           | introduce                                               |
 |-----------------|---------------------------------------------------------|
 | make gen-client | generate rpc client and stub code in rpc module         |